Find your eco hotel in Barcelona

 Casa Camper.
 This hipster hotel in the Raval district near La Rambla is also committed to the environment, and they are specially proud of their water management system that allows them to cleans naturally the water from shower and baths so it can be reused in the toilets, what achieves a 50% water saving.
 Solar wafers are used to heat the water, and they actively promote the use of sustainable transportation means such as walking, public transportation or bicycles that you can rent at the hotel concierge.
 In your room you’ll also find natural soaps and toiletries, and the bedrooms are facing a green vertical garden that produces oxygen and brings nature into the building.

-But wait! would you rather stay in a beach town less than 30min from Barcelona by car?
-Share this post using the buttons below to see what is our recommended sustainable hotel in Sitges:
+AND BONUS!
+Would you rather stay in a beach town less than 30min from Barcelona by car?

 MiM (former Avenida Sofia).
 This Boutique & Spa hotel in the heart of Sitges was the first hotel in Europe to be awarded the LEED Platinum certification, an international award acknowledges the most efficient and environmental friendly buildings in the world by analyzing the materials used to make sure they are not harmful for the environment or human health, and its water and energy saving performance.
 Besides energy and water saving systems, and the use of solar wafers and a double façade that allows thermal isolation, at the hotel they also run a program to make their staff environment-conscious, and go for sustainable gardening and the use of native plants.
 Moreover, their acclimatization system uses a 30% of air from the outside that is filtered to prevent allergies and breathing problems.